pivotal-cf/bbr-pcf-pipeline-tasks/README.md

 ### bbr-backup-director

-To use this task you will need to have a Concourse worker in a network which has access to your BOSH Director.
-You can find an example manifest for deploying an external worker [here](https://github.com/concourse/concourse-bosh-deployment/blob/master/cluster/external-worker.yml).
+To use this task you will need either:
+- a Concourse worker with access to your BOSH Director.
+You can find an example template for deploying an external worker in a different network to your Concouse deployment [here](https://github.com/concourse/concourse-bosh-deployment/blob/master/cluster/external-worker.yml)
+- or, provide the `OPSMAN_PRIVATE_KEY` to use an SSH tunnel via the Ops Manager VM.
+Please note, using an SSH tunnel may increase the time taken to drain backup artifacts from the BOSH director.
+Backup artifacts can be very large and using a proxy will be a significant overhead on network performance.

 N.B. this task will run `bbr director backup` from the Concourse worker.
 Ensure that the Concourse worker has enough disk space to accommodate the BOSH Director backup artifact.